-Cutting back on serving sizes, seconds, sugary drinks, and unhealthy snacks can help you lose weight gradually.
+Cutting back on serving sizes and second servings can help you lose weight gradually.

 - Tune in to your hunger and fullness cues.
 Ask yourself if you are actually hungry or if you are eating out of boredom or emotional reasons.
 Stop eating when you feel full. - Eat smaller, more frequent, balanced meals throughout the day. - Eat off of a smaller plate.
 This may help you with portion control. - When eating out, ask for half of your meal to be boxed up before you start to eat.